AztecProtocol/engineering-designs/in-progress/7520-mainnet-overview.md

 If this does not happen, there is an "open challenge period" where anyone can submit a proof of the epoch, and claim part of the prover commitment bond.

-If no proof is submitted, the proposer loses the bond, and the epoch is considered invalid.
+If no proof is submitted, the proposer loses the bond, and the epoch is considered invalid; the pending chain is rolled back to the last proven epoch.

 The proposer who posts the prover commitment bond must to coordinate payment and proving out of protocol.

 Some users may coordinate with prover marketplaces, but the Aztec Node will come with the ability to "self-prove" an epoch.

+### Open Questions
+- How large should the prover commitment bond be?
+- How do proving marketplaces integrate?
+- What is the timeliness requirement for the proof submission?
+- What is the open challenge period?
+- Under what conditions can the pending chain be rolled back?
+- Is "steal your funds" ever possible?

 ## The Finalized Chain